 This type of underpinning injects resin into the building’s foundation underneath the footings.
 Because this is the newest method of underpinning, this practice is not yet widely used.
 An advantage to minimally invasive foundation underpinning is that it can be completed quickly without disturbing a structure.
 Also, this method addresses both soil and foundation concerns.

 If you’ve noticed cracks or have concerns that your home needs a foundation underpinning, do not wait until it becomes a safety hazard.
-Call Intech Anchoring today at 800-223-7015 to learn more about how we can fortify your foundation.
+Call Intech Anchoring Systems today at 844-244-7319 to learn more about how we can fortify your foundation.